kifi/ReactiveLDA/README.md

 3 3 3 2 2 3 3 2
 ```

-You can train an lda model on this simple corpus like this:
+You can train an LDA model on this simple corpus like this:
 ```
 java -jar LDA.jar -nw 10 -t 2 -voc 4 -iter 50 -b 3 -in trivial.txt -betaFile trivial_beta.bin -verbose true
 ```